Alen-QK/VanManga/README.md

 3. **Downloading Manga**
-Choose one mange which you want to download in searching result, click the card.
+Choose one manga which you want to download in searching result, click the card.
 ![s3](https://github.com/Alen-QK/python-vanmanga-crawler/assets/37805183/b27b1631-0faa-46a2-96f9-645b3929907e)
 Check manga information, if they are correct, click yes button to submit downloading task.
 ![s4](https://github.com/Alen-QK/python-vanmanga-crawler/assets/37805183/2b0d9c7a-e343-4ad6-8a0a-57493a87460e)